 “But I’m Certain I Want a Malti-Peeka-Doodle-Dor”

 If you’re partial to Pugs, loco for Labradoodles or wild about Westies, we get it!
-A lot of people have a strong personal preferences when it comes to dog breeds, whether it’s based purely on looks, a breed’s reputation or nostalgia for a favorite childhood pet.
-While it’s possible to find an adoptable purebred or “designer breed” puppy at an animal shelter, consider that maybe what you’re really looking for isn’t really a certain breed, but what that breed represents—a buddy for your kids, a super-smart activity partner or a snuggly couch potato.
+A lot of people have a strong personal preference when it comes to dog breeds, whether it’s based purely on looks, a breed’s reputation or nostalgia for a favorite childhood pet.
+While it’s possible to find an adoptable purebred or “designer breed” at an animal shelter, it’s important to remember that even within a specific breed, dogs are individuals with their own personalities and dispositions.

 The Right Dog Is Waiting!